SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Safety reporting should be a continual focus of the SMS.
 Safety reports, along with audit results, provide essential data for spotting trends.
 Safety teams should be encouraging the reporting of EVERY minor incident and close call, no matter how insignificant.
 The Heinrich principles state that there are 600 minor incidents for every major accident.
 What this tells us is that there will be many chances to delay "The Accident," as long as the safety culture is conducive to reporting every minor incident.

 Strong reporting cultures generate lots of safety reports.
-Effective safety managers that have SMS database tools can efficiently AND easily deal with 20 to 50 safety reports in a day.
+Effective safety managers who have SMS database tools can efficiently AND easily deal with 20 to 50 safety reports in a day.
 The fastest turnaround I've seen is a safety manager processing a dozen fresh safety reports within an hour.
 For each reported issue, this includes:

 • initial review;